-DEPARTMENT 601 LITTLE BRITCHES DAIRY SHOWMANSHIP
+DEPARTMENT 601 LITTLE BRITCHES DAIRY FUN CLASS

-We invite area youth, ages 5-8 years old, to participate in the Little Britches Dairy Showmanship exhibition.
+We invite area youth, ages 5-8 years old, to participate in the educational Little Britches Dairy Class.
 These young individuals are invited to show calves born on or after March 1, 2019 - NO exception will be made.
-Little Britches exhibitors should work with an adult or older youth mentor, who will teach them about dairy cattle husbandry and showing of their calf.
-Calves will need to be brought to the Fairgrounds on the same checkin day as all other animals being exhibited.
+Little Britches youth should work with an adult or older youth mentor, who will teach them about dairy cattle husbandry and showing of their calf.
+Calves will need to be brought to the Lodi Fairgrounds on Thursday, the same check-in day as all other animals being exhibited.
 The calves will be housed on the Fairgrounds in the same string as the mentor's animal(s).
 The comfort and care of the Little Britches calf is the responsibility of the youth and older mentor throughout the entirety of the Lodi Agricultural Fair.
-The Little Britches exhibition will take place immediately following the conclusion of the Dairy Show.
+The Little Britches class will take place immediately following the conclusion of the Dairy Show.
 After a short interview, all young showmen will receive participant ribbons and donated prizes.
 We encourage moms and dads, brothers, sisters, grandmas and grandpas, aunts, uncles and friends to bring their cameras!

-What: Little Britches Dairy Showmanship Exhibition
+What: Little Britches Dairy Fun Class

-Who: 5 - 8 Year Old Area Youth Showing Spring Calves Born
+Who: 5 - 8 Year Old Area Youth Showing Spring Calves- Born on or After March 1, conclusion of the Dairy Show

-On or After March 1, 2019 (all breeds welcome)
+2019 (all breeds welcome)

-When: Saturday, July 13, 2019 Line-up will occur immediately following the conclusion of the Dairy Show
+When: Saturday, July 13, 2019 Line-up will occur immediately following the